Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration

 \subsubsection{LMC and N4258 selection}

-The period truncation at $\log P_{\rm cut} = -0.3$ common to both the \ac{LMC} and N4258 catalogues is accounted for as described in~\cref{sec:likelihoods}~(Eq.~\ref{eq:anchor_period_sel}).
+For the anchor samples, the only selection modelled here is the period truncation.
+Both anchor catalogues are truncated at $\log P_{\rm cut} = -0.3$ (i.e.\ $P_{\rm cut} \approx 0.5~{\rm day}$), excluding short-period Cepheids.
+Following the same selection framework as for the \ac{MW} campaigns~(\cref{sec:selection_model}), the selection-adjusted anchor likelihood is~\cref{eq:anchor_cepheid_marg} divided by the detection probability---the probability that a Cepheid drawn from the population prior satisfies the period cut.
+The per-star period prior in~\cref{eq:anchor_cepheid_marg} remains the full Gaussian $\mathcal{N}(\log P_{{\rm obs},k} \mid \mu_{\log P},\, \sigma_{\log P}^2)$; the per-star selection weight is unity for all observed Cepheids (since they all satisfy $\log P_{{\rm obs},k} > \log P_{\rm cut}$), and only the normalisation factor contributes, equivalent to the normalisation of the period prior truncated at $\log P_{\rm cut}$.
+Because there is no assumed magnitude selection for the \ac{LMC} and N4258, the integral of the multivariate magnitude likelihood over $\bm{m}$ evaluates to unity irrespective of the covariance $\bm{\Sigma}_j$, and the detection probability reduces to

+The selection-adjusted anchor likelihood is therefore~\cref{eq:anchor_cepheid_marg} divided by $p(S = 1 \mid \bm{\Lambda})^{N_j}$.
 Beyond this, we do not model further selection effects for the \ac{LMC} and N4258 Cepheids.
 A complete treatment would additionally address magnitude-dependent selection within each galaxy.
 For the \ac{LMC} ($\mu \approx 18.5$), Cepheids at the period cut have $\mWH \approx 17~\magn$, far brighter than any \ac{HST} detection limit; magnitude selection is therefore irrelevant.
 For N4258 ($\mu \approx 29.4$), the faintest Cepheids reach $\mWH \approx 28~\magn$, still brighter than but approaching the \ac{HST} WFC3/IR detection limit in crowded fields.
 Modelling this would require integrating the multivariate likelihood of~\cref{eq:anchor_cepheid_marg} over the selection region and marginalising over the magnitudes of undetected Cepheids, whose covariance with the observed sample is not available.